 For one, there are serious moments with Oscar where he is confronted with his challenges and the camera captures his turmoil.
 We’re not spared the bad news of what he has done and continues to do.
 The drive in the car, which nicely echoes actual poker vlogs but hits so much harder, is a real moment anyone who has lost a meaningful bankroll can empathize with.
 Further, the rage you should feel at Oscar’s intransigence is deliberately cultivated by Travis Lindner’s direction; that’s just good camera work, good production.

 There’s also a lot of wise commentary from guest poker players, the experts who have lived out the poker dream and nightmare.
-The weaknesses in the film begin right there, however, as the Pigtails writing team of Lindner and Justin Tyrrell spends far, far too much time on moralizing from poker elephants, including Berkey himself, who would be really best cast as the supervising ghost of success, the god on Olympus, rather than the weary narrator available to shake his head and sermonize.
+The weaknesses in the film begin right there, however, as the Pigtails writing team of Lindner and Justin Tyrrell spends far, far, far, far too much time on moralizing from poker elephants, including Berkey himself, who would be really best cast as the supervising ghost of success, the god on Olympus, rather than the weary narrator available to shake his head and sermonize.
 Instead of digging in and capturing the visual ugliness of Oscar’s world and truly following him everywhere, we spend a lot of time on interviews and found footage and docu-tropes, montages that faint a little from their own smugness.
 We certainly don’t need cultural elites like Maria Konnikova, a life winner on multiple fronts before ever being touched by the goddess Fortuna in some tournament, lecturing us and Oscar on what is, translated from the literal into the visual, survivorship bias, cultural advantage, and life continuity.
-Here the film’s coherence splits, as the moral voice overcomes the visceral struggle of the main character and his driving themes.
+In fact, this is what keeps the film from ever being truly great: TBD’s coherence splits, as the moral voice of our industry’s B-listers overshadows the visceral, real struggle of the main character and his driving themes.
 The playwright has forgotten that the gods don’t make the play, but look down in envy at mortal passion.

 From this mentorship angle, really Oscar could be doing anything, and that’s a problem.
 Oscar acknowledges not having changed anything in his life since high school.
 He’s not really anything more than another young man speeding through his twenties aimlessly and fruitlessly.
 He’s having a hard time, yet Berkey sees through the bullshit and ingeniously describes Oscar as “coddled” by his own limitations, which feel both safe and necessary.
 It’s sometimes hard to get your mind around the cliché that one can be “afraid of success” but psychologically, it’s fair.
 Of course, why is anyone like this?
 This is another hidden theme of TBD: where’s the father?
 Berkey, more than most, has his finger on the pulse of a sad cultural trend.
 The problem is, few of the real sub-themes are explored, in favor of the recap of modern poker that no one in the community really needs.
 (No doubt the real purpose of this arc is to allow TBD to be screened at film festivals, to be fair.)
 The writers are ticking boxes on documentary must-dos, when what is also ticking off are lost minutes of revelatory footage.